Enderiatus/Pomodoro/README.md

 # Pomodoro Timer

+## Introduction
 Pomodoro timer is a timer that you can use when you are studying or working.
-This project writed for power up my skills.
+This project is using HTML, CSS and vanilla JS.
+I writed for power up my skills.

 ## Features
 - Long break selection